Cary Grant as Roger O. Thornhill, Madison Advenue ad man mistaken for an international spy

 New York City, Fall 1958

-Also known as one of the greatest thrillers or espionage films of all time, North by Northwest has often been called the greatest “suit movie” due to the gray suit Cary Grant wears throughout.
+Also known as one of the best thrillers or espionage films of all time, North by Northwest has often been called the greatest “suit movie” due to the gray suit Cary Grant wears throughout.
 Like Three Days of the Condor and some other “innocent-man-on-the-run” movies, the protagonist hardly has a chance to change.
 In this case, he has several opportunities to change clothing* – actually wearing a red cap’s uniform at one point – but why should he?
 It’s a great suit!

 * And, yes, he does eventually change into the off-the-rack shirt and slacks during the finale.
 However, this is not his decision and he still manages to make the random woman in the hospital swoon.